auehc/auehc.github.io/_pages/about.md

 We are technically a subclub under Auburn's Association for Computing Machinery (ACM).
 But Auburn's ACM's EHC is a lot of text...

-This club was started in August of 2017 and was a spiritual successor to AUCTF created by Jeramy Lochner and Matt Rogers in 2015.
+This club was started in August of 2018 and was a spiritual successor to AUCTF created by Jeramy Lochner and Matt Rogers in January of 2016.

-### Contact us
+# Contact us

 President - Jordan Sosnowski: [jjs@auburn.edu](mailto:jjs@auburn.edu)